Hola, cyber visitors. Bienvenidos/Welcome

 Medium: Screen image from website Glass Houses

-Sadly, the older I became the more I experienced the pain associated with labelling people of color.
+Date: 1997Sadly, the older I became the more I experienced the pain associated with labelling people of color.
 Even Hollywood stereotyped the Latina dentity as a "whore" or a "maid" and though these new set of labels did contribute to my anxiety over name calling, they also inspired me to produce art that could critically examine contemporary themes based on the complexities of having cultural identity issues.

 Today, I ponder whether or not I was destined to become an artist with an interest in pushing the boundaries that exist between politics and art.
-If so, then I am happy because I am that artist and I am determined to become the best version of me, as a life partner to my husband, a retired arts educator, a full-time artist, a mother, a daughter, a sister, a friend, an entrepreneur, a pack leader, and spiritual being who continues to live in search of humanity as a transmedia visual storyteller and advocate for the arts.
+If so, then I am happy because I am that artist and I am determined to become the best version of me, as a life partner to my husband, a retired arts educator, a full-time artist, ULF energy healer, a mother, a daughter, a sister, a friend, an entrepreneur, a pack leader, minister, and spiritual being who continues to live in search of humanity as a transmedia visual storyteller and advocate for the arts.

 New Beginnings in the 21st Century